miklevin/MikeLev.in/_posts/2025-04-26-fasthtml-htmx-javascript-rendering.md

 without transforming it into real HTML tables.
 I know that's what I asked for, but I think datagrids are going to have to look better than that.

-And finally, I think when the Mermaid diagrams are being show correctly we don't also need the original text displayed above it.
+I think when the Mermaid diagrams are being show correctly we don't also need the original text displayed above it.
 We're going for a clean, sharp look that will be very impressive during demos of the system without invoking a lot of questions.

+And finally when a workflow is locked, I think the widget visualizations should still show.
+That's probably a large point of the thing, to pull up finished and locked workflows with the visualizations showing.

 And so, the rest of the changes I do believe are mostly cosmetic and all the important achievements have been accomplished.
 And it's time to give my brain a